The Handyman’s Guide To Profit

 Make Money With Your Home Repair Skills Now!

-My new book, The Handyman’s Guide To Profit, can help you start immediately making money with your home repair skills.
+If you are in an unsatisfying employment situation, my book, The Handyman’s Guide To Profit, 2017 Revised Edition, can help you start immediately making money with your home repair skills.
 Based on more than 30 years of personal, first-

 This is no pie in the sky romancing about self employment.
 It takes good home repair and business skills to operate a business successfully and now you can learn exactly how to use your present skills to succeed financially in the handyman business.

 Being raised in the construction business, I had pretty good carpentry skills in the home building and remodeling business.
 It didn’t take long to realize that the home repair business was simpler and because the jobs were smaller they were finished quickly and improved my profit.
 In spite of the initial success, my limited business skills caused me to make costly mistakes getting started.
 Over time I refined my skills and learned profitable business techniques.
 In spite of those early mistakes, I made my entire living from self employment for more than 30 years.

 If there had been someone to guide me during those early times, I could have avoided most of those mistakes.
 The good thing is that I learned from them.
 Now you can learn how to avoid all of the mistakes I made and hit the ground running with my new book.